higherstar/coding-assignment-dobrovuk/README.md

 ## Submitting your solution

-Please send us the link to your public git repo fork (e.g. GitHub).
+Create an archive without `node_modules` folder and send it to the person of contact.
 We will continue to work on it during the next interview sessions.
 Please also indicate approximately how long you spent on the submission.

 ## Local development